allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 Thanks to the finite nature of the state machines, we can always log the current state and trace what made the system to be in that state, along with all its previous states.
-This is something quite invaluable and helps immensely when diagnosing issues, especially in complex and inter-dependent business scenarios, where a lot of things can happen at the same time.
+This is something quite invaluable and helps immensely when diagnosing issues, especially in complex and inter-dependent business scenarios where a lot of things happen at the same time.

 ## Real-life example

 So finally, the big question: how is this framework used on our platform?
-To answer that we don’t have to reach far.
+To answer that we don’t need to reach far.

 In July of 2020 we launched a new payment method called Allegro Pay, which will eventually be available to every buyer on Allegro.
-This service makes it possible for users to buy items now and pay for them later in a single payment after 30 days, or in multiple smaller monthly payments, depending on the value of purchased goods.
+This service allows the users to buy items now and pay for them later in a single payment after 30 days, or in multiple smaller monthly payments, depending on the value of purchased goods.

-Repayments can be easily done online using our Allegro Pay dashboard.
+Repayments can be easily made online using our Allegro Pay dashboard.
-Users can even choose to pay for multiple purchases at once.
+Users are even able to pay for multiple purchases at once.

 ![Allegro Pay dashboard]({% link /img/articles/2021-01-26-state-machines-made-easy-in-dotnet/allegro-pay-dashboard.png %})